Areas of expertise

 In 2021 she will be working at Paderborn University as visiting professor on Digital Society project, jointly with senior research fellow Seppo Poutanen and professor Lena Weber.

 She has worked as Minna Canth Academy Professor, as Vice-Chair of Research Council for Culture and Society at Academy of Finland, and as Member of the Standing Committee for Social Sciences at the European Science Foundation (SCSS/ESF).
 In those roles, she has planned and executed research programmes at national and international levels.
 She serves international funding organizations.
 She has served as Board Member of Finnish Innovation Fund (SITRA), University of Turku Board, Finnish Academy of Science and Letters Board, and NORFACE (chair and board) and ESA Boards.

-work in the era of the platform economy, in the new forms of entrepreneurialism and in science and technology studies.
+work in the era of the platform economy, to the new forms of entrepreneurialism and to science and technology studies.
 Her research also covers topics of gender and economy, entrepreneurship and public sector, and qualitative research methods and